lambdaclass/cairo_native/README.md

 ### Debugging with LLDB

-To debug with LLDB (or another debugger), we must compile the program with the `with-debug-utils` feature.
+To debug with LLDB (or another debugger), we must compile the binary with the `with-debug-utils` feature.
 ```bash
 cargo build --bin cairo-native-run --features with-debug-utils
 ```